luciananobrega/MapReduceExamples/README.md

 # MapReduceExamples
-Some examples using MapReduce in Python :)
+Some examples using MapReduce in Python using [mincemeat](https://github.com/michaelfairley/mincemeatpy) implementation.